 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Dental care for horses differs significantly from that of humans or even cats and dogs.
 Due to their vegetarian diet and manner of eating, a horse’s teeth work more like a gristmill, constantly grinding and mashing down their food.
-The horse’s teeth are therefore designed to keep growing as an adaptation to the manner in which they eat.
+The horse’s teeth are therefore designed to keep erupting as an adaptation to the manner in which they eat.

 Therefore, horses usually need a dental checkup every six to twelve months to have their teeth floated (evened out) in order for the horse’s bite to remain healthy, and so that their food is evenly ground for healthy swallowing and digestion.